 - Some ways to make your Weight Watchers plan lower carb are switching to a low carb 2 ingredient dough or choosing high-protein foods like these egg muffins or taco avocado cups instead of high-carb meals like oatmeal or pasta dishes.

 As someone who wants to keep blood sugar in check, the new WW diabetes program will encourage you to…

 - Focus on vegetables.
 Vegetables are low in calories, high in fiber and nutrition, and help keep blood sugar levels stable.
-Try to include vegetables in every day.
-(Even better news, you get 1 additional point for each cup of non-starchy veggies you eat.)
+Try to include vegetables in every day and even better, every meal.
 Click here for a huge list of ways to add more vegetables to your meals.

 - Include plenty of protein.
 Protein keeps you full, helps with maintaining lean muscle tissue and does not increase blood sugar.

 - Include fruit in limited amounts.
 While fruit is a healthy food, some people with diabetes find that it increases blood sugar levels more than is optimal.
 Be sure to pair fruit with some protein or fat to keep levels more steady.

 - Included whole grains in limited amounts.
 Good options include oatmeal, quinoa, bulgur, and barley.
 (Here is a huge list of healthy whole grain recipes for weight loss.)